9brada6/tabs-with-posts/development.md

 - ➕ Add support to sort by rating.
 - ➕ Try to speed up every plugin, by adding a static variable to hold an internal cache for each post id of average/sum_votes(especially the rating plugins).
 - ➕ Maybe try to test more YASR Rating Plugin?
 I didn't tested very good and maybe there is a very hard bug to find.
+- ➕ Maybe make the documentation and all the backend settings centered?(for ultra-wide monitors)

 ## 📖 Development Documentation